Evan Peters & Billie Lourd's

 So, what's up with the blue hair?
 Other than AHS: Freak Show, the characters have been relatively normal-looking.
 Actually, that's a lie — they're always wacky.
 Reddit has a few theories to offer up as to how Peters' appearance ties into the storyline, and we have one of our own.

-1. Perhaps the blue hair symbolises that he is a Democrat in the season as my colleague suggests.
-This theory could be confirmed the moment we see Sarah Paulson on set looking like Princess Ariel if she plays his Republican counterpart (her and Peters are rumoured to be the two lead characters).
+1. Perhaps the blue hair symbolizes that he is a Democrat in the season as my colleague suggests.
+This theory could be confirmed the moment we see Sarah Paulson on set looking like Princess Ariel if she plays his Republican counterpart (her and Peters are rumored to be the two lead characters).
 It would be interesting to have the character's hair represent their political motives.

 2. The movie is set in a dystopian time and his hair is a reference to Stanley Tucci's elaborate Hunger Games character, as this Reddit thread argues.